wiraszkaa/python_snake/README.md

 Popular Snake game created with Python.

-In branch onefile is one file version of the game.
+In branch onefile there is one file version of the game.

 Additional packages: